Date : Java Glossary

 There are a ton of surprises and bugs awaiting the unwary users of these classes.

 With Date, you can’t have a date without a time.
-Keep in mind that when you display the same Date with different timezones you will sometimes get 1999-12-14, and sometimes 1999-12-25.
+Keep in mind that when you display the same Date with different time zones you will sometimes get 1999-12-14 and sometimes 1999-12-25.

 One way out is to use my BigDate class which handles dates from 999,999 BC to 999,999 AD.
 Sun has deprecated most of the Date methods and replaced them with GregorianCalendar (which knows the TimeZone unlike Date).
 Date is still used for storing a date.
 GregorianCalendar would be far too bulky.
-GregorianCalendar has not nearly as many limitations as Date, it has got rid of those ridiculous 1900-based years, however it is obscenely complicated, still relies on the old Date class and maintains a lot of the Date lunacy such as 0-based months.
-Happily the documentation in JDK 1.2 is better, though ambiguity whether local or UTC parameters are wanted still plagues.
+GregorianCalendar has not nearly as many limitations as Date, it has got rid of those ridiculous 1900-based years, however, it is obscenely complicated, still relies on the old Date class and maintains a lot of the Date lunacy such as 0-based months.
+Happily the documentation in Java version 1.2 is better, though ambiguity whether local or UTC parameters are wanted still plagues.
 Sun tends to be careless about documenting units of measure.
-For example in early JDK’s you never knew if TimeZone offsets were measured in milliseconds, seconds or minutes. getTimeZoneOffset returns minutes, but GregorianCalendar.get(Calendar.ZONE_OFFSET) returns milliseconds.
+For example in early JDK ’s you never knew if TimeZone offsets were measured in milliseconds, seconds or minutes. getTimeZoneOffset returns minutes, but GregorianCalendar.get(Calendar.ZONE_OFFSET) returns milliseconds.
 See essay on Dates and Calendars .

 Learning More

-Sun’s Javadoc on the Date class : available:
+Oracle’s Javadoc on Date class : available:

-mindprod.com IP:[65.110.21.43]
+IP:[65.110.21.43]

-You are visitor number 27,453.
-Military use includes use by defence contractors.
+You are visitor number